EricThomson/anaties/readme.md

 Install IDE if you want.
 Eventually I might make notebooks in which case I'd install jupyter and nodejs.

-What we have so far
+Brief summary of utilities:

     signals.py (for 1d data arrays like LFP, sound, etc)
-        - smooth: smooth a signal with a filter
+        - smooth: smooth a signal with a window (gaussian, etc)
         - fft: get fft and power spectrum of a signal
         - spectrogram: calculate/plot spectrogram of a signal
-        - notch_filter: bandpass filter for specific frequency
+        - notch_filter: bandpass filter at specific frequency
         - ind_limits: return indices that contain a range of data